P

 10 ready-to-use email prompt templates

-Each template follows the structure context + tone + objective + constraints.
-Copy it, adapt the elements in brackets, and paste it into ChatGPT, Claude or Gemini.
+Each template follows the context + tone + objective + constraints structure.
+Copy it, adapt the elements in brackets, and paste it into ChatGPT, Claude, or Gemini.

-When to use it: you're contacting someone for the first time (prospect, partner, recruiter).
+When to use: you're contacting someone for the first time (prospect, partner, recruiter).

-Write a professional first contact email.
-I am [your position] at [your company].
-I'm writing to [recipient's name/position] at [recipient's company].
-The objective is to [present my offer / propose a partnership / introduce myself for a position].
+Write a professional first-contact email.
+I'm [your position] at [your company].
+I'm writing to [name/position of recipient] at [recipient's company].
+The goal is to [present my offer / propose a partnership / introduce myself for a position].
 Cordial and professional tone.
-The email should be 5-8 lines maximum, with a catchy subject line and a clear call-to-action to [get an appointment / a 15-min call].
-Avoid commercial jargon and generic formulations.
+The email should be 5-8 lines maximum, with a catchy subject line and a clear call-to-action for [getting a meeting / a 15-min call].
+Avoid sales jargon and generic phrases.

 2. Follow-up email (no response)

-When to use it: you sent an email a few days ago and haven't received a response.
+When to use: you sent an email a few days ago and haven't heard back.

-Write a polite and non-insistent follow-up email.
+Write a polite, non-pushy follow-up email.
 I contacted [name] [number] days ago about [subject of first email].
 I haven't received a response.
-Tone: cordial and understanding, without guilt-tripping.
-The email should briefly recall the context, bring an additional value element [new info, resource, relevant news], and propose a simple alternative [new time slot, other contact channel].
+Tone: friendly and understanding, no guilt-tripping.
+The email should briefly recall the context, add a supplementary value element [new info, resource, relevant news], and suggest a simple alternative [new time slot, different contact channel].
 Maximum 6 lines.
-Subject: a variation of the original subject that makes you want to respond.
+Subject line: a variation of the original that makes them want to reply.

 3. Complaint email

-When to use it: you have a problem with a service, product or service delivery.
+When to use: you have a problem with a service, product, or contractor.

 Write a firm but professional complaint email.
-I've been a client of [company/service] for [duration].
-My problem: [describe the problem factually].
+I've been a customer of [company/service] for [duration].
+My issue: [describe the problem factually].
 What I've already done: [resolution attempts].
 What I expect: [desired solution + reasonable deadline].
-Tone: factual, assertive but without aggression.
+Tone: factual, assertive but not aggressive.
 Cite facts and dates.
-Mention that I'm open to an exchange to find a solution.
+Mention openness to discuss a solution.
 Maximum 10 lines.

 4. Thank you email

-When to use it: after an interview, meeting, service rendered, collaboration.
+When to use: after an interview, meeting, service rendered, or collaboration.

 Write a sincere and professional thank you email.
-I'm thanking [name] for [what he/she did: interview, help, advice, collaboration].
+I'm thanking [name] for [what they did: interview, help, advice, collaboration].
 Context: [situation].
-Tone: warm and authentic, no cliché formulations like "I wanted to thank you".
-Mention a specific element from our exchange that impressed me [precise detail].
-Conclude with an opening towards the future [next step, maintaining contact].
+Tone: warm and authentic, no boilerplate phrases like "I wanted to thank you."
+Mention a specific element from our exchange that stood out [precise detail].
+Conclude with an opening toward next steps [next action, staying in touch].
 Maximum 6 lines.

-When to use it: after a meeting to recap decisions and next steps.
+When to use: after a meeting to recap decisions and next steps.

-Write a follow-up email after a professional meeting.
+Write a post-meeting follow-up email.
 Participants: [list].
 Date: [date].
 Topics discussed: [main points].
 Decisions made: [list of decisions].
-Next steps: [actions, responsible parties, deadlines].
+Next steps: [actions, owners, deadlines].
 Tone: professional and structured.
 Use bullet points for actions.
-Ask for confirmation that the summary is correct.
-Subject: "Following our meeting of [date] - Actions to follow".
+Ask for confirmation that the summary is accurate.
+Subject: "Following our meeting on [date] - Action items."

-When to use it: you're contacting a supplier or service provider to get information or a quote.
+When to use: you're contacting a vendor or service provider for information or a quote.

 Write a professional quote request email.
-I am [position] at [company, size, sector].
+I'm [position] at [company, size, industry].
 I'm looking for [service/product sought].
-My precise need: [describe need, volumes, deadlines].
+My specific needs: [describe needs, volumes, timelines].
 Specific questions: [list 3-4 questions].
 Tone: direct and professional.
-Request a detailed quote with delivery times.
-Mention my indicative budget if relevant: [budget].
+Request a detailed quote with delivery timelines.
+Mention indicative budget if relevant: [budget].
 Maximum 8 lines.

-When to use it: you need to decline a proposal, offer or invitation diplomatically.
+When to use: you need to decline a proposal, offer, or invitation diplomatically.

-Write a polite and professional refusal email.
-I must decline [proposal / offer / invitation] from [name/company].
+Write a polite and professional rejection email.
+I need to decline [proposal / offer / invitation] from [name/company].
 Reason: [honest but diplomatic reason].
-Tone: respectful, appreciative, unambiguous about the refusal.
+Tone: respectful, appreciative, unambiguous about the rejection.
 Start by thanking for the proposal.
 Give a clear reason without over-justifying.
-Propose an alternative if relevant [postpone, recommend someone else, keep in touch for later].
+Suggest an alternative if relevant [postpone, recommend someone else, keep in touch].
 Maximum 6 lines.

 8. Professional apology email

-When to use it: you made an error, delay or oversight in a professional context.
+When to use: you've made an error, caused a delay, or had an oversight in a professional context.

 Write a professional apology email.
 The situation: [describe the error/delay/problem factually].
 Impact on the recipient: [consequences for them].
-What I'm doing to correct: [concrete corrective actions + deadline].
+What I'm doing to fix it: [concrete corrective actions + timeline].
 Tone: responsible and solution-oriented, without excessive apologies.
-Acknowledge the error in one sentence, quickly move to solutions.
-Propose compensation if appropriate.
+Acknowledge the mistake in one sentence, then quickly move to solutions.
+Offer compensation if appropriate.
 Maximum 8 lines.

 9. Unsolicited application email

-When to use it: you're applying to a company that hasn't published a job offer.
+When to use: you're applying to a company that hasn't posted a job opening.

 Write a compelling unsolicited application email.
-My profile: [current position, X years of experience, key skills].
-Target company: [name, what attracts me to them — be specific].
-What I bring: [2-3 concrete quantified results].
-Type of position sought: [domain/function].
+My profile: [current role, X years of experience, key skills].
+Target company: [name, what attracts me — be specific].
+What I bring: [2-3 concrete, quantified achievements].
+Type of position sought: [area/function].
 Tone: confident but humble, enthusiastic without excess.
-The email should make them want to read my CV.
-Catchy subject that stands out from "Unsolicited application - [Name]".
+The email should make them want to read my resume.
+A standout subject line that goes beyond "Unsolicited Application - [Name]."
 Maximum 8 lines.

 10. Payment reminder email

-When to use it: an invoice is overdue and you need to get payment professionally.
+When to use: an invoice is overdue and you need to get paid professionally.

 Write a professional payment reminder email.
-Invoice concerned: [number, amount, issue date, overdue by X days].
+Invoice details: [number, amount, issue date, overdue by X days].
 Client: [name/company].
 This is the [first / second / third] reminder.
-Tone: [first reminder: cordial and assume good faith / second: firmer / third: formal with mention of consequences].
+Tone: [first reminder: friendly, assuming good faith / second: firmer / third: formal with mention of consequences].
 Remind payment details.
 Ask for confirmation of receipt and expected payment date.
 Maximum 8 lines.

 To illustrate the power of these templates, here are two concrete examples: